Transfer Associate Degrees

 For most majors in the arts, humanities and social sciences, the Direct Transfer Agreement is the key Major Related Program.
 Degrees based on the DTA - degrees structured under the DTA umbrella - provide:

-- Priority consideration in the admissions for most humanities and social science manors public universities ahead of non-degreed transfers.
+- Priority consideration in the admissions for most humanities and social science majors public universities ahead of non-degreed transfers.

 - Completion of lower division general education requirements.